Nuno da Costa: Nottingham Forest

 On 29 January 2020, Da Costa joined EFL Championship club Nottingham Forest.
 The length and cost of the deal was not disclosed.
 He debuted on 11 February in a 1–0 home loss to Charlton Athletic, playing the last twenty minutes in place of Ryan Yates; days later he was injured in an under-23 game against Crewe Alexandra.

 Da Costa was loaned to Belgian First Division A side Royal Excel Mouscron for the season on 5 October 2020, with the option to make the deal permanent.
 He scored six goals during his stint, including both of a 2–2 home draw with OH Leuven on 15 December.

 On 31 August 2021, Da Costa was loaned out again for a year, returning to the French Ligue 2 at Caen.

 Auxerre

 On 5 August 2022, Da Costa joined Ligue 1 side AJ Auxerre.

 Kasımpaşa

 On 12 September 2023, Da Costa signed for Turkish Süper Lig side Kasımpaşa.
 The duration of the contract and transfer fee were both undisclosed.

 International career

 Da Costa made his international debut for Cape Verde on 4 June 2016 in a 2017 Africa Cup of Nations qualification match away to São Tomé and Príncipe.
 He came on in the 73rd minute for Garry Rodrigues, and six minutes later scored in a 2–1 win.
 He did not play again until the return of manager Rui Águas on 9 September 2018, in a 1–1 draw away to Lesotho in the unsuccessful 2019 Africa Cup of Nations qualification campaign.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.